-The Caboose Museum is open to the public Tuesday – Saturday 9:00-4:00.
+The Caboose Museum is open to the public on Thursday 3pm-9pm, Friday 8am-9pm, and Saturday 8am-2pm.
 It is set up as a self guided tour but we are happy to assist you.

 The Caboose Museum embodies a spirit of new beginnings, cultural exchanges, and personal connections that tied people together in the past as well as today.
 This exhibit reminds us of what builds communities and keeps them together.
 It tells the stories of immigrants that intersected at the Rosthern CN Station as this was the point of arrival; a touchstone for those in search of a place to call home.

 For its 25th Anniversary, the Station Arts Centre refitted this historic gem to house a photographic exhibit spanning the settlement, growth, and development of Rosthern.